Dom Jefferies: Return to Salisbury

 On 31 July 2020, Jefferies signed a permanent contract with Southern League Premier Division South club Salisbury.
 Prior to the 2020–21 season being declared null and void in February 2021, he had made nine appearances and scored one goal.
 Jefferies turned down a new contract and departed Salisbury in June 2021.
 He made 13 appearances and scored two goals during his two spells at the Raymond McEnhill Stadium.

 Brentford

 After spending much of the second half of the 2020–21 season on trial with the B team at Championship club Brentford, Jefferies transferred to the newly-promoted Premier League club on 24 June 2021.
 He signed a one-year contract, with the option of a further year, for a training compensation fee.
 Following the departure of B team captain Nathan Shepperd in January 2022, Jefferies took over the role and captained the team to victory in the 2022 London Senior Cup Final.
 Jefferies scored eight goals in 42 appearances during the 2021–22 season and his performances were recognised with the Brentford B Players' Player of the Year award.
 He transferred out of the club in June 2022.

 Gillingham

 On 16 June 2022, Jefferies signed an undisclosed-length contract with League Two club Gillingham, effective 22 June 2022.
+He made 44 appearances and scored one goal during a mid-table 2022–23 season and was recognised with the club's Young Player of the Year award.
+Jefferies remained under contract for the 2023–24 season and made 27 appearances (scoring one goal) during another mid-table campaign, in which he missed nearly three months with a thigh injury.
+Jefferies was offered a new contract at the end of the season, but he elected to transfer out from the club in July 2024.
+During his two seasons at Priestfield, Jefferies made 71 appearances and scored two goals.

+Lincoln City

+On 18 July 2024, Jefferies transferred to League One club Lincoln City and signed a two-year contract, with a two-year option, for an undisclosed fee.
+While playing through a hip issue, he made 43 appearances and scored three goals during the 2024–25 season, prior to undergoing surgery on the hip in April 2025.
+Jefferies missed the 2025–26 pre-season and returned to competitive match play in mid-November 2025.